 Building Blocks for Sustainable Communities

 Many communities around the country are asking for tools to help them achieve their desired development goals, improve quality of life, and become more economically and environmentally sustainable.
-In response to this demand, EPA developed the Building Blocks for Sustainable Communities Program.
+In response to this demand, EPA developed the Building Blocks for Sustainable Communities Program in 2011.

 Building Blocks for Sustainable Communities provides quick, targeted technical assistance to selected communities using a variety of tools that have demonstrated results and widespread application.
 The purpose of delivering these tools is to stimulate a discussion about growth and development and strengthen local capacity to implement sustainable approaches.